manasakudumu/manasakudumu/README.md

-# Hello, I'm Manasa! 👋
+# Hello, I'm Manasa! 👋🏽

 Welcome to my GitHub!
 I'm a Computer Science and Economics student at Wellesley College, cross-registered at MIT.
-I'm deeply passionate about building accessible, intelligent, and socially impactful technology.
-My interests lie at the intersection of AI, data visualization, and inclusive design. 🌱💻
+I'm passionate about building accessible, intelligent, and socially impactful technology.
+My interests lie at the intersection of AI, data visualization, and inclusive design.

 ## 💡 About Me
-🎓 Sophomore at Wellesley College + MIT EECS cross-registrant
+- Sophomore at Wellesley College + MIT EECS cross-registrant
-🌍 Passionate about accessibility, education, and ethical AI
+- Passionate about accessibility, education, and ethical AI
-🔬 Exploring the intersection of AI, spatial data, and public policy
+- Exploring the intersection of AI, spatial data, and public policy
-🎭 Outside of tech, I dance, love storytelling, and design for fun 📚
+- Outside of tech, I dance, cafe hop, and design for fun

 ## 🛠️ Tools & Technologies